-Two sources have this week reported to the CNET technology news website that Google has started implementing new Google Drive encryption service to protect Google user data from prying eyes.
+Two sources have this week reported to the CNET technology news website that Google has started implementing a new Google Drive encryption service to protect Google user data from prying eyes.

 The CNET website reports: “Two sources told CNET that the Mountain View, Calif.-based company is actively testing encryption to armor files on its cloud-based file storage and synchronization service.
 One source who is familiar with the project said a small percentage of Google Drive files is currently encrypted.”
+This new encryption service aims to provide an additional layer of security for users, ensuring that their files are protected from unauthorized access.
+Encryption works by converting data into a code to prevent unauthorized access, and only those with the correct decryption key can access the original information.

-The new Google Drive encryption may be able to stop the US and others from reading your files using scanning software similar to PRISM which was recently leaked.
-However Google has yet to officially announce any such Google Drive encryption service is actually in existence so it might be worth simply encrypting your own files as much as you can to stop prying eyes.
+However, Google has yet to officially announce any such Google Drive encryption service is actually in existence, so it might be worth simply encrypting your own files as much as you can to stop prying eyes.
+Users can take proactive steps to protect their data by using third-party encryption tools before uploading files to Google Drive.
+Tools like VeraCrypt, AxCrypt, and BitLocker can provide robust encryption solutions for individual files and folders.

 Source: CNET